StanfordDataCompressionClass/Fall23/assignments.md

 **Late Day Policy**:
 everyone is given three late-days by default, communicate with teaching-staff via ED to avail them.
 Note: late-days will not apply to final project presentation and report!
-Make sure you have the times blocked in your calendar.
+Make sure you have these times blocked in your calendar.

 [//]: # (Project description can be found [here]&#40;https://stanforddatacompressionclass.github.io/notes/projects.html&#41;.)